 Justin and his business partner needed help to get out of the bar and restaurant business after their insurance claim was denied.
 They found a great lawyer named Denny Moffett who helped them fight the insurance company and escape the bad situation created by the flood without having to file for bankruptcy.
 The experience left Justin with a keen understanding of the extraordinary and unfair lengths that insurance companies will go to take advantage of their insured and avoid paying claims.
 Justin knew with laser like clarity that he would never represent insurance companies and instead that he would devote his practice to fighting insurance companies and working only for individuals and small businesses.

-When Justin is not working for his clients he enjoys spending time with his wife Jody.
-They enjoy hiking, mountain biking, fishing and walking their dog Teal around the park.
-Justin also enjoys hunting, crossfit and flying.
+When Justin is not working for his clients, he enjoys spending time with his wife Jody.
+They enjoy hiking, mountain biking, rafting, fishing, and walking their dog Teal around the park.
+Justin is an avid motorcyclist and rides a Honda XR650L and a Zero FX.
+Justin also enjoys hunting and flying.
 He is instrument rated and has his commercial pilot’s license.
-In addition to his law practice Justin is the host of www.WyoLawPod.com an innovative legal education podcast covering a broad range of legal topics.
+He flies a Cessna 172XP.
+In addition to his law practice, Justin is the host of www.WyoLawPod.com an innovative legal education podcast covering a broad range of legal topics.

 Jason Johnson was born and raised in Cheyenne, Wyoming.
 He graduated from East High School in 2006.
 Jason passed up playing football at a smaller college to save money and still earn a valuable education at LCCC, so that he could pursue what he always wanted—a legal degree.
 Jason obtained his Criminal Justice degree from the University of Wyoming in 2010, where he was named the most outstanding criminal justice student.